spider-rs/spider-nodejs/README.md

 | :-------------------------------- | :------------------- |
 | **`spider-rs: crawl 10 samples`** | `4s` (✅ **1.00x**)  |
 | **`crawlee: crawl 10 samples`**   | `75s` (✅ **1.00x**) |

+The performance scales the larger the website and if throttling is needed.

 ## Development